How To Hire a Ghostwriter: A 10-Step Guide

-After reviewing content and narrowing your search to a few ghostwriter candidates, consider scheduling a virtual interview with each of your finalists.
+After reviewing content and narrowing your search to a few candidates, consider scheduling a virtual interview with each of your finalists.
 You’ll get an idea of how well they understand your brand and click with your personality.
 After all, you’ll be spending time working with this person, so you should feel comfortable with his or her communication style.

 Interviews also allow you to assess each writer’s active listening, an essential skill that helps ghostwriters accurately reflect their clients’ voices.
 They also reveal whether the writer prepared for the meeting by reading your website, blog and other available resources.

 If you’re working with a reliable content writing service, it may be nice to talk to the client managers you’ll be working with.
 As you improve your relationship with them, the easier it will be to express your needs and work out kinks.
-They’ll also be able to instruct their ghostwriters for blogs to write your content in a way that’s more specific to the style you’re looking for.
+They’ll also be able to instruct their ghostwriters to write your content in a way that’s more specific to the style you’re looking for.

 4. Prepare To Collaborate on Content Creation

+Learning how to find ghostwriters is only one part of the process.
 While hiring a ghostwriter will take plenty of work off your plate, you’ll still need to have a hand in the content marketing process (or identify a team member who can take the lead).
 Even the best ghostwriters for blogs need guidance to ensure they can reflect your brand in the best possible light.
 Contributing your vision to each and every content asset will allow your distinct voice to shine through even when you aren’t actually sitting down to the keyboard yourself.
 You or your trusted representative should act as the subject matter expert who will inform the content development process.

 An internal team member should also manage the schedule for content publication unless you plan to outsource that process as well.
 Either way, providing realistic but firm deadlines for your projects will help keep your ghostwriters on track and ensure you meet marketing milestones.
 Incorporate time for content revisions as established in your contract with the ghostwriters you work with.
 When you work with content writing services, they should have an internal quality assurance process to meet your stated publication needs.